-Phase II/III Clinical trial applications for novel, high-potential treatments for people living with MND/ALS
+Phase II/III Clinical trial (or Expanded Access Program) applications for novel, high-potential treatments for people living with MND/ALS

-APPLICATIONS OPEN: 01 November 2021
+APPLICATIONS OPEN: 03 November 2022

-LETTER OF INTENT DUE: 24 January 2022, at 18:00 AEDT
+LETTER OF INTENT DUE: 13 December 2022, at 17:00 AEDT

-SUBMIT LETTER OF INTENT TO: researchgrants@fightmnd.org.au
+SUBMIT LETTER OF INTENT TO: FightMND Grant Management System at https://fightmnd.fluxx.io/

-INVITATION TO SUBMIT FULL APPLICATION: 04 February 2022
+INVITATION TO SUBMIT FULL APPLICATION: 22 December 2022

-FULL APPLICATION DUE: 01 April 2022 at 18:00 AEDT
+FULL APPLICATION DUE: 23 March 2023 at 17:00 AEDT

-RECIPIENTS NOTIFIED: July 2022
+RECIPIENTS NOTIFIED: July 2023

-FightMND is pleased to announce a call for Phase II/III clinical trial applications for novel, highpotential treatments in Motor Neurone Disease/ Amyotrophic Lateral Sclerosis (MND/ALS) within the Australian Clinical Trials Consortium of hospitals.
+FightMND is pleased to announce a call for Phase II/III clinical trial and expanded access program applications for novel, high-potential treatments in Motor Neurone Disease/Amyotrophic Lateral Sclerosis (MND/ALS) within the Australian Clinical Trials Consortium of hospitals.

-The call for clinical study proposals is intended for academic-industry partnerships including but not limited to pharmaceutical, bio-therapeutic/ biotechnology companies, academic institutions and universities, hospitals, and MND researchers throughout the world.
+The call for clinical study proposals is intended for academic-industry partnerships including but not limited to pharmaceutical, bio-therapeutic/biotechnology companies, academic institutions and universities, hospitals, and MND researchers throughout the world.

-Up to AUD \$1,500,000 in support from FightMND is available per grant.
+Up to AUD \$1,800,000 in support from FightMND is available per grant.

-Potential Phase II/III clinical trials should include therapeutic interventions that have:
+Potential Phase II/III clinical trials or expanded access programs should include therapeutic interventions that have:

-I. A pharmacodynamic marker that can measure whether the targeted pathway of interest has been affected;

-II.
-A plan to collect samples for biomarker studies; and
+- I. A pharmacodynamic marker that can measure whether the targeted pathway of interest has been affected; - II.
+A plan to collect samples for biomarker studies; and - III.

-III.
 Shown promising efficacy in at least two (2) MND disease models, one of which must be a representative model of human sporadic MND (if targeted to sporadic MND).